Beyond Autistic Burnout

 Okay, that all seems great, but I can practically hear you asking, “But how is this actually going to work?
 What will I have to do?”

 Fair question.
-Here’s an overview of what the course will entail:
+Here’s an overview of what the course entails:

 Introduction to the system of burnout recovery.
-Explore why life/everything has been so hard (psst, it’s not your fault, it’s stacked against you).
-And find reasons to hope that there are ways around the roadblocks.
+Explore why life/everything has been so hard (psst, it’s not your fault, it’s stacked against you), and the three frustrating catch-22s that makes healing harder.
+Plus reasons to hope that there are ways around the roadblocks.

 • Introduction to the 5 areas of burnout recovery.
 Why these areas matter.
 How they interconnect and influence each other.